GeraldRyan/GeraldRyan/README.md

 Welcome to my humble corner.

-I am a professional software engineer.
+I am a software engineer.

-On my GitHub you'll find mostly clutter but a few interesting things.
+On my GitHub you'll find a lot of clutter and maybe a few interesting things.

-🔭 A long time ago, at [a bootcamp far far away](https://www.lambdaschool.com), I made [some things](https://www.geraldryan.dev):
+🔭 A long time ago, when I was first learning to code, I made [some things](https://www.geraldryan.dev):

 Reach me @ [LinkedIn](https://www.linkedin.com/in/gerald-ryan-0007/)

-## 𝗪𝗵𝗮𝘁 𝗜 𝗨𝘀𝗲
+## Some things I use
 <table>
     <tbody>
         <tr valign="top">